ankit1w/LumberJack-Bot/README.md

 </p>

 ## Variables
- - **branch_color :**  Color of the pixel use to determine presence of a branch, when a branch is present.
+ - **branch_color :**  Color of the pixel used to determine presence of a branch, when a branch is present.
  - **ref_branch_x :**  X-coordinate of the branches at the left side of the tree.
  - **branch_heights :** Y-coordinates of branches, ordered from the bottom of the tree to the top.
 The number of visible branches can vary depending on the size of your screen.
  - **batch_sleep :** Time in seconds before going to the next batch of branches.